Climdyn/qgs/documentation/notes/joss_paper/paper.md

 In atmospheric and climate sciences, research and development is often first conducted with a simple idealized system like the Lorenz-$N$ models ($N \in \{63, 84, 96\}$) [@L63; @L84; @L96] which are toy models of atmospheric variability.
 The first two models are heavily truncated systems (3-variable) describing the very large synoptic-scale dynamics of the single-component atmosphere, that neglect the interaction with other components of the climate system and with smaller scales.
-The third one is based on reasonable heuristic assumptions on the spatial dynamics along a latitude, but which may lead to unrealistic statistical features.
+The third one is based on reasonable heuristic assumptions on the spatial dynamics along a latitude, which may however lead to unrealistic statistical features.

 Reduced-order spectral quasi-geostrophic models of the atmosphere with a large number of modes offer better representations of the dry atmospheric dynamics [@OB1989].
-The dynamics thus obtained allow to identify typical features of the atmospheric circulation, such as blocked and zonal circulation regimes, and low-frequency variability.
+The dynamics thus obtained allow one to identify typical features of the atmospheric circulation, such as blocked and zonal circulation regimes, and low-frequency variability.
 However, these models are less often considered in literature, despite their demonstration of more realistic behavior.

 `qgs` aims to popularize these systems by providing a fast and easy-to-use Python framework for researchers and teachers to integrate this kind of model.